shandran/shandran.github.io/openneuroscience.md

 1. Patellar reflex circuit (hitting the patellar tendon with a reflex hammer)
 2. Crossed extension reflex (stepping on a thumbtack)

-On both of these circuits, use the annotation tool to label each neuron by name and type (sensory or motor), whether it is excitatory or inhibitory; for sensory neurons, include the type of receptor (e.g., pain, stretch, etc.) and for motor neurons, identify the target muscle by name
+On both of these circuits, use the annotation tool to label each neuron by name and type (sensory or motor), whether it is excitatory or inhibitory.
+For sensory neurons, include the type of receptor (e.g., pain, stretch, etc.) and for motor neurons, identify the target muscle by name.

 {: .box-note}
 See a diagram of the patellar reflex and crossed extension reflex circuits here on [doctorlib](https://doctorlib.info/physiology/medical/87.html)